What you need to know before traveling to China

 21. You can’t visit Tibet with your China visa

-In theory, Tibet is an autonomous region of China.
-So you’re not allowed to visit the roof of the world with your China Visa.
+Even though Tibet is a part of China, you’re not allowed to visit the protected area of Tibet with your China Visa.

 For visiting Tibet, you need to apply for a visa in Tibet.
 You’re not allowed to visit the region on your own.
 Actually, you need to be accompanied by a licensed tour guide during your entire visit.